🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Bad wiring is more than an inconvenience.
 With essential functions like the blower and bilge pump dependent on good connections, unstable wiring can be a dangerous problem.

 First, check under the dash for loose wiring and ends pieced together with electrical tape.
-There should be none if everything is connected correctly.
-Then proceed to push all the buttons and make sure they respond.
+If everything is connected correctly, there should be none.
+Then, proceed to push all the buttons and make sure they respond.

 This is important because installing a new wiring harness can push up into the thousands.
 Keep an eye on the gauges and make sure they're reading properly as well.